 Professionalism and Credentials

 Our staff is committed to excellence and maintaining credentialing and professionalism that assures safe, quality care for your son.

 - All staff members are Nonviolent Crisis Prevention Institute Certified

 - All staff members are CPR and First Aid Certified

 - A Certified Alcohol and Drug Counselor and multiple Registered Associate Alcohol and Drug Counselors on staff.

 - Partnerships with several local psychologists specializing in sex therapy and adolescent sex offender counseling.

-- Four staff members hold Bachelor’s degrees in the fields of: Wildlife Biology, Music, Psychology and Theology.
+- Five staff members hold Bachelor’s degrees in the fields of Wildlife Biology, Broadcasting, Music, Psychology, and Theology.

 - One staff member holds a Doctoral Degree in the field of Therapeutic Recreation